Fano varieties of cubic fourfolds containing a plane: Birationality and moduli spaces of sheaves

-\begin{proof} By Proposition \ref{prop:bir1} and by tensoring with an appropriate power of $f^*h\in\Pic(S)$, one deduces that there exists a birational morphism $F(Y)\dasharrow M(S,v,\beta)$, where $v=(0,f^*h,\epsilon)$ and $\epsilon\in\{0,1\}$.
+\begin{proof} By Proposition \ref{prop:bir1} and by tensoring with an appropriate power of $f^*h\in\Pic(S)$, one deduces that there exists a birational morphism $F(Y)\dasharrow M(S,v,B)$, where $v=(0,f^*h,\epsilon)$ and $\epsilon\in\{0,1\}$.
+Indeed, the tensor product with $f^*h$ changes $v$ in $v+(0,0,2)$.
 By \cite{BD}, $\Pic(F(Y))$ contains a line bundle $L$ with self-intersection $6$ with respect to the Beauville--Bogomolov quadratic form.
-Moreover, by \cite{Y} and the existence of the above birational isomorphism, we have a sequence of isometries of lattices
+Moreover, by \cite{Y} and the existence of the above birational map, we have a sequence of isometries of lattices

-Therefore, it is enough to show that, if $\epsilon=1$, then $\Pic(M(S,v,\beta))$ does not contain an element of self-intersection $6$.
+Therefore, it is enough to show that, if $\epsilon=1$, then $\Pic(M(S,v,B))$ does not contain an element of self-intersection $6$.
 For this we use the calculations in \cite{vG1}.
 Indeed, denote by $e_1,e_2$ the two natural generators of the first copy of the hyperbolic lattice in the K3 lattice $\Lambda:=U^{\oplus 3}\oplus E_8(-1)^{\oplus 2}$ (see \cite{Ni} for the definition of the lattices $U$ and $E_8$).
-We can identify $H^2(S,\ZZ)$ to $\Lambda$ in such a way that $f^*h$ is represented by the vector $e_1+e_2$.
+We can identify $\co^2(S,\ZZ)$ to $\Lambda$ in such a way that $f^*h$ is represented by the vector $e_1+e_2$.
 By \cite{vG} and using this identification, the lift $B$ of $\beta$ has the form $B=\frac{e_2+\lambda}{2}$, for some $\lambda\in U^{\oplus 2}\oplus E_8(-1)^{\oplus 2}$ and $(\lambda,\lambda)=2$.
-If $\epsilon=1$, then, by the last isometry in \eqref{eqn:NS1}, an easy calculation (using Lemma \ref{lem:NS}) shows that $\Pic(M(S,v,\beta))\cong\langle (0,0,1),(4,2\lambda+e_1+2e_2,1)\rangle$.
-Hence the intersection form on $\Pic(M(S,v,\beta))$ would not represent $6$ when $\epsilon=1$. \end{proof}
+If $\epsilon=1$, then, by the last isometry in \eqref{eqn:NS1}, an easy calculation (using Lemma \ref{lem:NS}) shows that $\Pic(M(S,v,B))\cong\langle (0,0,1),(4,2\lambda+e_1+2e_2,1)\rangle$.
+Hence the intersection form on $\Pic(M(S,v,B))$ would not represent $6$ when $\epsilon=1$. \end{proof}